feldob/InPUT/Java/Source/README.md

 # InPUT4j_Test

-JUnit Tests for the InPUT4j core module.
+JUnit tests for the InPUT4j core module.
 Depends on the InPUT4j module.

 # PerformanceAnalyzerExample